Mourning for Nipsey Hussle goes well beyond his music

 Hussle had "worked his tail off" to "establish the type of love and type of support that he had from the community," Harrell said.
 He was "a person who's built his own empire, his own type of platform by doing it his way."

-Associated Press writers Mesfin Fekadu in New York and Beth Harris in Los Angeles contributed to this report.
+Associated Press writers Mesfin Fekadu in New York and Beth Harris and Amanda Lee Myers in Los Angeles contributed to this report.

-Note: This story has been corrected to reflect that the shooting was Sunday afternoon not night and Coleman's first name is spelled Dontae, not Donte.